Diptonil/devops-engineering/Microservices/README.md

 ## Tools

 One of the major provider of tools to work with Microservices is a platform called **Hashicorp**.
 Their services range from security to infrastructure and application.
 Their tools are becoming a standard in this field, in conjunction to container orchestration technologies like **Kubernetes**.

-## Samples

-Some sample, vanilla projects, just to get familiar with the architecture of the system, have been created in this repository.
-There are certain basic steps that are to be followed for the creation of any microservice.
-These steps are documented in `creating-microservices.md` file in abstraction.
-They are not full-fledged projects and are just simple experiments:

-1. Superhero Character Voting: This example runs a frontend service in React, 2 backend services of voting for a superhero and reviewing the results both written in Django.
-This is the most basic example (*not yet complete*).